unification-com/wrkchain/templates/docs/md/sections/sub/network/local_json_rpc_node.md

 --datadir=$$HOME/$__WRKCHAIN_DATA_DIR__
 ```

-You will be able to connect (for example, via MetaMask) using the following parameters:
+You will be able to connect to your WRKChain network (for example, via
+MetaMask) using the following parameters:

 **Web3 Provider URL:** http://localhost:8550
 **Web3 Provider Host:** localhost